Click here to read the first part of the trip.

 We go into town and have a look around.
 The information centre is open but when I go to buy something, I discover that they only take cards and, as the internet is down, you cannot purchase anything as they will not take cash.
 Hopeless, as apparently the internet goes down regularly and they do not have a contingency plan.

-Ron and walk down to the hotel and we have a sausage sandwich from there, $5 and quite nice.
+Ron and I walk down to the Royal Hotel which was built in 1886.
+It has been owned by the same person, Jim Smith, since 1971!
+We have a sausage sandwich from there, $5 and quite nice.
 We end up getting the key to the swimming pool which has an artesian spa.
 This costs $10 for up to four people.
 We got it from the caravan caretaker as the internet was still down at the information centre.
 We have a very nice hot 40â°C spa.
 We leave town at 11:05 am.

 There are lots of cars heading north.
 It is all tar (south of town to Birdsville is now mostly tar).
 We sit on 100 km/h.
 At noon we stop at Vaughan Johnson Lookout.
 We have travelled 93 km at 14.6 l/100 km (very strong northerly wind).
 This lookout is on a hill (which says no caravans for some strange reason, no problem getting up there or turning around) which has great views to the north, east and south.
 We have lunch here.